WestGermanGenomeCenter/pacbio_variants/README.md

 ## how to run
 - make sure you have a conda environment active with snakemake9+ (called smk9 in the runPipeline_local.sh)
+    - this can also be achieved by running the included setupPipeline_hpc.sh
+        - that script uses conda to create the env smk9 - with snakemake 9 installed already (check file smk9_minimal.txt)
 - cp/mv/ln your unmapped .bam file into the root folder of this directory (pb_variants/.)
 - edit samplesheet.csv with your filename
     - one sample per line, do not delete the header line